amarnathreddy0201/amarnathreddy0201/README.md

 “So overall, to mitigate latency between India and a USA AWS instance, I’d either deploy closer to the user, or use AWS Global Accelerator, CloudFront, and caching strategies to minimize response time and improve performance.”

+# 🎯 Interview Answer (Direct & Practical)

+“If my production model is underfitting — meaning it’s not learning enough patterns and gives poor results — I handle it in a few steps.”

+🧩 1.
+Check Model Complexity

+The model might be too simple for the data.

+I can move from a basic model (like Logistic Regression) to something more complex (like XGBoost or Neural Networks).

+In deep models, I may increase layers or neurons.

+⚙️ 2.
+Reduce Regularization

+High regularization (like strong L1/L2 or high dropout) can make the model too restricted.

+I reduce those penalties and retune hyperparameters.

+🧠 3.
+Add More or Better Features

+I perform feature engineering to capture hidden relationships — for example, interaction terms, temporal features, or domain-specific signals.

+More informative features help the model learn richer patterns.

+📊 4.
+Retrain with More or Latest Data

+In production, underfitting often happens because data patterns change.

+I collect more recent data, retrain the model, or use online/incremental learning to keep it updated.

+🧹 5.
+Check Data Quality and Drift

+I verify if input data in production differs from training data.

+If there’s data drift, I fix preprocessing pipelines, handle missing values, or re-align feature distributions.

+🔁 6.
+Continuous Monitoring

+I use MLOps tools to monitor metrics like accuracy, loss, and drift.

+When I detect underfitting signs, I trigger a retraining pipeline automatically.

+✅ Example Summary (for the interview)

+“In production, if my model underfits, I make it more flexible by reducing regularization, adding better features, or using a more complex algorithm.
+I also retrain with new data and monitor for data drift so the model stays accurate over time.”

 # Question: Can you explain how BoT-SORT works in multi-object tracking?

 Answer: